Star fows and multisingular hyperbolicity: The extended maximal invariant set

 Consider $n$ large, in particular $t_n$ is larger than $t$ and $\phi^t(y_n)$ is so close to $y$ that $\phi^t(y_n)$ does not belong to $C^{ss}$: this contradict the fact that $x_n=\phi^{t_n}(y_n)$ belongs to $C^{ss}$.

 We have proved $\La_{\PP,U}\cap\PP^{ss}_{\sigma,U}=\emptyset$; the proof that $\La_{\PP,U}\cap\PP^{uu}_{\sigma,U}$ is empty is analogous.

 \end{proof}

-As a consequence we get the following characterization of the central space of $\sigma$ in $U$: \begin{lemm} The central space $E^c_{\sigma,U}$ is the smallest center space containing $\La_{\PP,U}\cap \PP_\sigma$. \end{lemm} \begin{proof} The proof that $E^c_{\sigma,U}$ contains $\La_{\PP,U}\cap \PP_\sigma$ is very similar to the end of the proof of Lemma~\ref{l.escaping} and we just sketch it: by definition of the strong escaping manifolds, they admit an neighborhood of a fundamental domain which is disjoint from the maximal invariant set.
+As a consequence we get the following characterization of the central space of $\sigma$ in $U$: \begin{lemm} Let $U$ de a compact region and $X$ a vector field whose singular points are hyperbolic.
+Then for any $\sigma\in Sing(X)\cap U$ the central space $E^c_{\sigma,U}$ is the smallest center space containing $\La_{\PP,U}\cup \PP_\sigma M$. \end{lemm} \begin{proof} The proof that $E^c_{\sigma,U}$ contains $\La_{\PP,U}\cap \PP_\sigma$ is very similar to the end of the proof of Lemma~\ref{l.escaping} and we just sketch it: by definition of the strong escaping manifolds, they admit an neighborhood of a fundamental domain which is disjoint from the maximal invariant set.
 This implies that any point in $\La_{X,U}$ close to $\sigma$ is contained out of arbitrarily large cones around the escaping strong direction.
 Therefore the vector $X$ at these points is almost tangent to $E^c_{\sigma,U}$.

 Assume now for instance that: \begin{itemize} \item $E^c_{\sigma,U}=E^s_i\oplus E^s_{i-1}\oplus\dots\oplus E^s_1\oplus E^u_1\oplus\dots \oplus E^u_j$: in particular $W^{ss}_{i+1}(\sigma)$ is the escaping strong stable manifold, and \item $\La_{\PP,U}\cap \PP_\sigma$ is contained in the smaller center space